ImperialCollegeLondon/rse_further_git_course/episodes/l0-course_overview.md

 1. Use advance Git commands to manage the parallel development of multiple features
 2. Collaborate effectively with others on a code base to achieve larger goals
 3. Apply continuous integration to automate tasks
-4. Understand how to access support for research computing via the Research Computing Service at Imperial College

 ## Delivery of the course